EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/20_how-to-create-indexes-kv-table.md

 ## Overview

-This how-to provides instructions to create the following indexes on a `Key-Value Table` (`kv table`):
+This guide provides instructions to create the following indexes on a `Key-Value Table` (`kv table`):

 * A unique index using the macro `KV_NAMED_INDEX`
 * A unique index using the `eosio::kv::table::index` template class